JackHanke/JackHanke.github.io/_posts/2025-01-23-neural-nets-from-scratch.md

 $$\frac{\partial C}{\partial w_{jk}^\ell} = a_k^{\ell-1}\delta_j^{\ell}$$

-I sturggled with the intuition as to why the error would be defined as a gradient for a while.
-Though Nielsen describes this well, it just seemed too perfect, and consequently took a long time to "sit right".
+For a while I struggled with the intuition as to why the error would be defined as a gradient.
+Though Nielsen describes this well, it just seemed too perfect, and consequently took a long time to "sit right" with me.

 But after doing my own derivations for a small network, I felt as if I really could write a neural network from scratch.
 And that is what I did.
 After a series of stressful nights, I did complete the project.
 I encountered a series of difficult bugs, including after my network was running but failing to learn.
-The bug that took longest to find was an erroneous summation of the weight gradients in a batch, as opposed to the average.
+The bug that took longest to find was an erroneous summation of the weight gradients in a batch, as opposed to an average.
 But after I weeded all these issues out, I'm happy to say I completed the project.
 Below is an interactive demo for MNIST using a network written and trained entirely from scratch.

 TODO demo, credit person that wrote canvas